-For a legit credit inquiry, you’ll simply have to wait two years to have a hard inquiry taken off your credit report — though it’ll only impact your credit score for a few months if you make on-time payments.
-On the other hand, a soft pull on your credit can only be seen by you and has no affect on your credit score.
+For a legit credit inquiry, you’ll usually have to wait three years to have a hard inquiry taken off your credit report — though it’ll only impact your credit score for a few months if you make on-time payments.
+On the other hand, a soft pull on your credit report can only be seen by you and has no effect on your credit score whatsoever.

 How to dispute a credit inquiry

-Now is the time to do some maintenance on your credit report once or twice a year to make sure no errors or false inquires have slipped through the cracks.
+It’s important to check your credit report once or twice a year to make sure no errors or false inquiries have been listed.
 Here’s how to get started:

 Start by getting a free copy of both of your credit reports from the credit bureaus and go through all the credit inquiries listed.
-Count the total number of inquiries and reference them against the inquiries you know you’ve made — any recent loan or credit card applications.
+Count the total number of inquiries and reference them against the inquiries you know you’ve made — like any recent loan or credit card applications.
 Flag any unfamiliar inquiries that you don’t recall approving.
 Remember that you’ll want to go through both your Equifax and TransUnion credit reports to check for errors.

-If you’ve identified an inquiry you don’t remember approving, now’s the time to contact the lender associated with it.
+If you’ve identified an inquiry you don’t remember approving, contact the lender associated with the inquiry.
 Find out what the inquiry was made for to figure out whether you approved it or not.

-If you’ve followed up on unfamiliar inquiries and still feel that authorization was not properly given, you can submit a request to the credit reporting agency for incorrect details to be removed using a credit inquiry removal letter.
+If you’ve followed up on unfamiliar inquiries and still feel that authorization was not properly given, you can send a letter to the credit bureaus to request removal of the incorrect inquiries.
 Make sure your request is to the credit reporting agency who provided you with your credit report, as details may vary between them.
-For example, if you got your credit report from Equifax, you’d submit a request to Equifax to have the error removed and then check with TransUnion and Experian to see if the same false inquiry is listed.
+For example, if you got your credit report from Equifax, you’d submit a request to Equifax to have the error removed and then check with TransUnion to see if the same false inquiry is listed.
 You can also contact the lender in question and ask them to send the credit bureau a letter on your behalf.

 The credit bureau you filed a request with will then review the details before providing you with an outcome.
 If you’re unsuccessful, the listing will remain.
 If your request was successful, it’ll be removed.